 - Do not respond to text messages from people you don’t know

-- Do not click on links within a text message
+- Never click on links within a text message

-- Do not offer any information on websites visited through text messages
+- Don’t offer any information on websites visited through text messages

-- Do not reply to or take action requested by companies via text message (call them instead)
+- Never reply to or take action requested by companies via text message (call them instead)

 Both Vishing and smishing are considered social engineering and, like phishing, are based on a lot of our weaknesses as humans.
-These methods are some of the most sophisticated and successful methods convince/trick you into giving up important personal or business information.
+These methods are some of the most sophisticated and successful methods to convince/trick you into giving up important personal or business information.

-If you are ever in doubt, don’t click, answer the phone, or ask any personal questions … especially if you are not 100% sure of the source.
+When you are in doubt, don’t click, answer the phone, or ask any personal questions.
+Especially if you are not 100% sure of the source.